 We know that any individual living with one of these conditions will need experienced and reassuring support more than ever at the moment.

-One of the issues with long-term self-isolation (to date the UK government are talking in terms of 12 weeks or more) is the effect it can have on a person’s mental health.
+One of the issues with long-term self-isolation is the effect it can have on a person’s mental health.
 Having a live-in carer in your own home means that friendship and companionship are part of everyday life, loneliness is alleviated, and isolation is only from your community during this at-risk time, not from civilisation completely.
 Having someone to talk over fears and concerns with and who can provide reassurance and support is vital to ensure that our older and vulnerable citizens can self-isolate without feeling distressed by the constant news coverage.

 Our live-in carers also support our clients to continue with home-based hobbies and activities (or try new ones) and write letters to family and friends.
 If the person has access to technology, we can also help to set up important services such as grocery and medication deliveries, alongside enabling the person to keep in touch with loved ones via video calls or messaging services.

 As a company we know how important the continuity of our service is.
-The majority of our home care workers come from Poland, and you may have concerns that they will no longer be able to get to the UK as European borders increasingly close.
+The majority of our home care workers come from Poland, and you may have concerns that they will no longer be able to get to the UK as various European borders have been closed.

 Please be informed that our care workers as per now are still allowed to travel between Poland and the UK – we are using own transport logistic solution based on a logistic transport chain, and additionally to that some of our care workers currently in the UK are not wishing to travel at all during this time, meaning their contracts have been extended to enable them to continue providing our vital live-in care services.